 The Top 10 Lease Terms You Should Have When Renting

-A lease or rental agreement is the foundation of the landlord-tenant relationship.
-There are specific lease terms that should be in every agreement you create or sign to help protect the landlord and the person renting.
-Here are the top ten lease terms you should have when renting.
+A rental or lease agreement is the foundation of the landlord-tenant relationship.
+Whether you are contemplating a commercial lease or a residential lease, specific terms should be in every written lease you create or sign.
+These terms help protect the landlord/property owner and the new tenant.

-It's crucial to get the name of every adult living in the rental unit on the lease.
-By getting every tenant's signature, each tenant becomes fully responsible for all of the terms of the lease.
-This means you can collect the full rent from any one of the renters, as well as terminate the entire lease if one of the tenants violates material terms of the lease.
+Ensure the lease identifies the lessee (tenant) and the lessor (landlord).
+Identify every adult, including roommates, living in the rental unit on the lease.
+Getting every tenant's signature makes each tenant fully responsible for the lease terms.
+This means you can collect the total rent due from any of the renters and terminate the entire lease if one of the tenants violates the material terms of the lease.

 - Acceptable forms of payment

 - Whether any grace period exists